-Respiratory Care is a health specialty relating to the diagnosis, treatment, preventive and rehabilitative care of individuals suffering from deficiencies, diseases, and abnormalities affecting the process of breathing.
+Respiratory Care is a health specialty relating to the diagnosis, treatment, preventive and rehabilitative care of individuals suffering from deficiencies, diseases, trauma, and abnormalities affecting the process of breathing.
 They are trained to be members of the highly technical life support teams, patient educators and rehabilitation specialists.

 The Respiratory Care curriculum has a variety of program options sequenced to offer the student the greatest flexibility in achieving their career goals.
-While the programs are listed separately, they are actually combined in a unique sequencing format.
-They can be taken in phases.
-Students may enter at any time into Phase I (Pre-Respiratory Care Certificate), which includes all the general education and related courses (English, math, anatomy and physiology, integrated science, etc.) required by the curriculum.
-The student determines the length of time they want to spend in this phase before moving into the next phase (Phase II).
+Students may at any time complete pre-requisite courses which includes all the general education and related courses (English, math, anatomy and physiology, integrated science, etc.) required by the curriculum.
+The student can take all or part of these courses prior to taking the professional courses.
+The student determines the length of time they want to spend in this phase before applying for the next phase (Phase II).

-Phase II may be started only in the fall semester and completes the technical or professional training.
-Here, students study respiratory care procedures and concepts in class, laboratory, and clinical facilities.
+Clinical Phase may be started only in the fall semester and completes the technical or professional training.
+Here, students study respiratory care procedures and concepts in class, laboratory and clinical facilities.
 The curriculum blends classroom, laboratory and hospital experience.
 Much of the time is spent in supervised patient-care learning while working with physicians, nurses, respiratory therapists and other members of the health care team at clinical sites.